oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- RLS Policies for St. Joseph's Montessori (Single-Tenant) -- Description: A simplified policy set for a single-school setup.
+-- RLS Policies for St. Joseph's Montessori (Single-Tenant) v2 -- Description: Corrected policies for a single-school setup.
+-- This version fixes issues with user role creation.
 -- ==================================================================

+-- 0. Drop all old policies to ensure a clean slate DROP POLICY IF EXISTS "Admins can manage user roles" ON public.user_roles;
+DROP POLICY IF EXISTS "Users can view their own role" ON public.user_roles;
+DROP POLICY IF EXISTS "Admins can manage all students and teachers" ON public.students;
+DROP POLICY IF EXISTS "Students and teachers can view their own profiles" ON public.students;
+DROP POLICY IF EXISTS "Admins can manage all students and teachers" ON public.teachers;
+DROP POLICY IF EXISTS "Students and teachers can view their own profiles" ON public.teachers;
+DROP POLICY IF EXISTS "Admins can manage app settings" ON public.app_settings;
+DROP POLICY IF EXISTS "Authenticated users can read app settings" ON public.app_settings;
+DROP POLICY IF EXISTS "Admins can manage all" ON public.school_announcements;
+DROP POLICY IF EXISTS "Authenticated users can view" ON public.school_announcements;
+DROP POLICY IF EXISTS "Admins can manage all" ON public.school_fee_items;
+DROP POLICY IF EXISTS "Authenticated users can view" ON public.school_fee_items;
+DROP POLICY IF EXISTS "Admins can manage all" ON public.fee_payments;
+DROP POLICY IF EXISTS "Authenticated users can view" ON public.fee_payments;
+DROP POLICY IF EXISTS "Admins can manage all" ON public.student_arrears;
+DROP POLICY IF EXISTS "Authenticated users can view" ON public.student_arrears;
+DROP POLICY IF EXISTS "Teachers can manage their assigned students data" ON public.academic_results;
+DROP POLICY IF EXISTS "Students can see their own results" ON public.academic_results;
+DROP POLICY IF EXISTS "Admins can manage all" ON public.academic_results;
+DROP POLICY IF EXISTS "Admins can manage all" ON public.attendance_records;
+DROP POLICY IF EXISTS "Authenticated users can view" ON public.attendance_records;
+DROP POLICY IF EXISTS "Admins can manage all" ON public.behavior_incidents;
+DROP POLICY IF EXISTS "Authenticated users can view" ON public.behavior_incidents;
+DROP POLICY IF EXISTS "Admins can manage all" ON public.assignments;
+DROP POLICY IF EXISTS "Authenticated users can view" ON public.assignments;
+DROP POLICY IF EXISTS "Admins can manage all" ON public.timetable_entries;
+DROP POLICY IF EXISTS "Authenticated users can view" ON public.timetable_entries;

--- Helper function to get the role of the currently authenticated user CREATE OR REPLACE FUNCTION get_my_role()
+-- 1. Helper function to get the role of the currently authenticated user CREATE OR REPLACE FUNCTION get_my_role()
 RETURNS TEXT AS $$
+BEGIN
+  RETURN (
-  SELECT role FROM public.user_roles WHERE user_id = auth.uid();
+    SELECT role FROM public.user_roles WHERE user_id = auth.uid() LIMIT 1
+  );
+EXCEPTION
+  WHEN OTHERS THEN
+    RETURN NULL;
+END;
-$$ LANGUAGE sql SECURITY DEFINER;
+$$ LANGUAGE plpgsql SECURITY DEFINER SET search_path = public;

--- 1. Enable RLS for all relevant tables
+-- 2. Enable RLS for all relevant tables
 ALTER TABLE public.students ENABLE ROW LEVEL SECURITY;
 ALTER TABLE public.teachers ENABLE ROW LEVEL SECURITY;
 ALTER TABLE public.user_roles ENABLE ROW LEVEL SECURITY;